NC Civic Impact Fellowship

 - Regular virtual meetings focused on professional and personal skill development

-- Design and implementation of a campus-based Impact Project to improve an aspect of civic life or civic culture on campus.
+- Design and leadership of a campus-based Impact Project to improve an aspect of civic life or civic culture.

-- Participation in civic leadership intensive, Citizen Redefined Camp
+- Participation in week-long civic leadership camp (Citizen Redefined Camp)

 - One-on-one leadership development with a campus mentor and NCCE staff